What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 What Are the Benefits of Meditation?

-You might wonder what are the benefits of meditation, and whether it is worth your time and efforts.
+You might wonder what meditation’s benefits are, and whether it is worth your time and efforts.

-A regular practice leads to a positive mindset and to more calmness and happiness.
-You also gain the ability to deal calmly and effectively with problems and difficulties, and to handle more efficiently your daily tasks and daily affairs of life.
+Regular practice leads to a positive mindset and more calmness and happiness.
+You also gain the ability to deal calmly and effectively with problems difficulties, daily task sand daily affairs of life.

-Another most important gain is the ability to slow down, and eventually, even stop the constant, and often useless, chatter of the mind.
+Another most important gain is the ability to slow down and eventually stop the constant, often useless, chatter of the mind.

-If you could watch your mind, you would see that it is always moving from one thought to another.
-This could sometimes, be tiring, and it prevents you from focusing your mind.
+If you could watch your mind, you would see that it always moves from one thought to another.
+This could, sometimes, be tiring, and it prevents you from focusing your mind.
 It also weakens your control over your mind and your attention.

 Meditation improves your ability to control your mind, focus it, and calm it down.